-- Using donated materials and labor (to the extent they’re available), Habitat for Humanity builds houses in partnership with qualifying families.
-The houses are then sold at no profit with an interest-free mortgage to the Partner Family.
-Monies generated through mortgage payments are then used to fund future Habitat homes.
+Habitat for Humanity builds or renovates houses in partnership with qualifying families with donated materials and labor.
+Houses are then sold at no profit with a low-interest mortgage to Partner Families.
+Funds generated from mortgage payments are used to fund future Habitat homes.

 Habitat is not a giveaway program.
-In addition to a down payment and the monthly mortgage payments, homeowners invest hundreds of hours of their own labor — sweat equity — into building their Habitat house.
+In addition to a down payment and monthly mortgage payments, homeowners invest 250 hours (for each adult) of their own labor — “sweat equity” — into building or renovating their Habitat house.

-- We build where we can find decent, affordable land in Macomb County.
+We build where we can find decent, affordable land in Macomb County.
 Our Habitat homes to date are located in Roseville, Warren, Clinton Township, Mt.
-Clemens, Sterling Heights and Eastpointe.
-Using donated and/or low cost land helps keep our housing costs affordable.
+Clemens, Sterling Heights, Eastpointe, Centerline, St. Clair Shores, and Romeo.
+Using donated, low-cost land, or vacant land (for new builds) helps keep our housing costs affordable.